Blanka: Video game

 Blanka first appears in Street Fighter II, when he sees his mother (who tells his backstory) after he competes in the World Warrior tournament.
 According to the story, Blanka was born as a boy named Jimmy who was involved in a plane crash in the Amazon rainforest.
 Although in the initial games Blanka's mother says the plane crashed when he was "a little boy", the manual for Street Fighter IV says it happened when he was a baby.
 After the crash, he was exposed to electric eels, triggering the mutation which changed his appearance and gave him electric powers.
 In Street Fighter Alpha 3, a prequel to Street Fighter II, Blanka rides on a truck to civilization for the first time.
 After defeating Zangief, Balrog and the leader of the Shadaloo criminal organization M. Bison, Blanka joins old friend Dan Hibiki and Sakura (Dan's pupil) to destroy Bison's "psycho drive" weapon.
 Blanka then returns to the jungle.

 In Street Fighter IV, whose events are set after Street Fighter II, Blanka, living in a town, feels out of place and decides to travel the world.
 At the end of the game, Dan helps his mother find him in Hong Kong.
 In Super Street Fighter IV, Blanka enters a worldwide tournament to be recognized by people so his mother will be proud of him.
 When he returns home, the townspeople visit him and he plays games with the local children.
-Blanka returns as a playable character in the third season of Street Fighter V: Arcade Edition, with a character story where he attempts to sell plush toys of his own likeness named Blanka Chan (Blanka Chan was also available as a skin for the character).
+Blanka returns as a playable character in the third season of Street Fighter V: Arcade Edition, with a character story where he attempts to sell plush toys of his own likeness named Blanka-chan (Blanka-chan was also available as a skin for the character).
 In Street Fighter 6, Blanka has become a tour guide in the Amazon, working to support his mother.
+He also dons a Blanka-chan costume to make visitors believe that Blanka-chan is a jungle sprite that visits the area.

 Blanka also appears in several spin-off titles.
 He is a playable character in the later Street Fighter EX series games (Street Fighter EX2 and Street Fighter EX3), Capcom vs. SNK, Capcom vs. SNK 2 and the home version of Street Fighter: The Movie.
 Blanka is a playable character by default in the PlayStation Vita version of Street Fighter X Tekken, and via downloadable content in the Xbox 360 and PlayStation 3 versions.
 He is a boss character in Street Fighter X Mega Man.

 A cosmetic Blanka outfit has also been added to Fortnite.